ntphuongthao/ntphuongthao/README.md

 - 🤔 Enthusiastically engaging in `Competitive Programming`

-- 💬 With no prior coding experience before 2021, I becme immersed in the world of programming and strive to improve myself every day.
+- 💬 With no prior coding experience before 2021, I become immersed in the world of programming and strive to improve myself every day.
 As a girl in tech, I am proud of who I am.

 <br/>
 <br/>